responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/Optimal_Transport_Based_Adversarial_Patch.md

     * The patch may push the corrupted image representations into unknown regions of the representation space: In their attempt to mimic the VIPs, there's a risk that their disguises might be so overdone that they don't resemble any actual VIPs, pushing them to have a weird unique look.
 Hence, they end up in a no-man's-land, not fitting in with either the regular attendees or the VIPs.

-* **Feature point based :** Instead of crossing a decision boundary, this strategy aims to modify the input so its representation in the **feature space** matches the one of a target point belonging to a different class.
+* **Feature point based :** <a name="subsection-12"></a>Instead of crossing a decision boundary, this strategy aims to modify the input so its representation in the **feature space** matches the one of a target point belonging to a different class.
 This is like fine-tuning the attack to match a specific "signature" that the model associates to a specific point.

   * Revisiting our concert analogy, consider the fans now opting to mimic a specific celebrity known to be attending the concert, assuming that matching this one high-profile individual's appearance will guarantee them entry.
 Although it seems more precise and effective than the first approach, this strategy has a significan drawback :

     * It depends heavily on the targeted point selection, this later may be not representative of all instances in the target class :  For instance, if the celebrity is known for a distinctive but uncommon style or if it's unusual for such celebrities to attend such events, their attempt to copy him might not match what the security team usually expects from VIP guests.

-* **Distribution based :** This new approach implemented in the paper we are analyzing , is based on Optimal Transport theory, and aims to alter the overall feature distribution ofa set of input images belonging to a specific class, to resemble another class's distribution, reducing the gap between them in the **feature space**.
+* **Distribution based :** <a name="subsection-13"></a>This new approach implemented in the paper we are analyzing , is based on Optimal Transport theory, and aims to alter the overall feature distribution ofa set of input images belonging to a specific class, to resemble another class's distribution, reducing the gap between them in the **feature space**.
 It is more sophisticated than the previous ones as it exploits the fundamental way neural networks process and classify images based on learned distributions.

   *  This time, the group studies a wide variety of guests behaviors and appearances to craft a new, ambiguous look that doesn't specifically mimic any single guest type, nor disguise blindly in a "VIP" style, but instead blends into the overall crowd, avoiding easy detection.